SienneR/SienneR.github.io/essays/paradoxical-intelligence.md

 ### Documenting Code

 Generative AI does not do a great job with documentation.
 I have found that it generally explains things that are not necessary to explain or excludes important concepts.
 Although it does comment almost all code it generates, you will almost certainly need to be able to understand the code it creates and then go create your own commentary.
 Also, it does not follow conventions, and you will need to implement these yourself.
+I have not used ChatGPT to create code documentation, but rather will ask it what the code is doing and then explain it myself once I understand.

 ### Quality Assurance